IAEA-NDS/exfor-parserpy/README.md

 to a file.
 This transformer is already included in the package.
 ```
-from exfor_parser.trafos import unitfy
+from exfor_parserpy.trafos import unitfy
 transformed_exfor_dic = unitfy(exfor_dic)
 parser.writefile('trafo_testoutput.x4', transformed_exfor_dic)
 ```

-## Structure of the parsed output
+## Structure of the result of a parse

 The organization of the nested dictionary, let's call it `d`, returned by a parse is as follows: